Aaron3963/CSE_151A_Project/README.md

 ![https://aaron3963.github.io/CSE_151A_Project/project_files/figure-html/cell-11-output-3.png](https://aaron3963.github.io/CSE_151A_Project/project_files/figure-html/cell-11-output-3.png)

 Most of the words are meaningful, but who is `cramer` in the CNBC dataset?
-Turns out [Jim Cramer](https://en.wikipedia.org/wiki/Jim_Cramer) is the host of various financial programs in CNBC.
+Turns out [Jim Cramer](https://en.wikipedia.org/wiki/Jim_Cramer) is the host of various financial programs on CNBC.
 We will prune him out from the CNBC dataset later.

 Further analysis identified the most frequently used words in the headlines.
 A histogram of word occurrences revealed notable terms such as fears, energy, government, China, and shares, while common filler words (e.g., articles, prepositions, pronouns) were excluded from the visualization for clarity.
-A short analysis on word frequency.
-We used the stopword dictionary in nltk to help filtering out words like a and the.
+A short analysis of word frequency.
+We used the stopword dictionary in nltk to help filter out words like a and the.

 ![sig_word](dataset/graph/sig_word.png)